pagkly/Zed/Investopedia3/Waiver of Premium Rider.md

 ## How a Waiver of Premium Rider Works

-Policyholders often add the [rider](https://www.investopedia.com/terms/r/rider.asp), which is only available at issue, as an optional or supplemental benefit to a [life insurance policy](https://www.investopedia.com/terms/l/lifeinsurance.asp).
+Policyholders often add the [[rider]](https://www.investopedia.com/terms/r/rider.asp), which is only available at issue, as an optional or supplemental benefit to a [[life insurance policy]](https://www.investopedia.com/terms/l/lifeinsurance.asp).
 Costs vary per insurer and applicant.
 Insurance companies typically add the rider fee to the premium or charge an upfront fee.
 This fee will raise the cost of a life insurance policy, which may be something to consider before purchasing.2

 Most waiver of premium riders contain a waiting period during which there can be no claim of benefits.
 If disabled or hurt during the waiting period, the policyholder may receive a full refund of paid premiums.
 Without a waiting period, the insurer’s assumed risk increases substantially, and devastating losses could result.1

-Applicants with [pre-existing disabilities](https://www.investopedia.com/terms/p/preexisting_condition.asp) are not permitted to obtain benefits.
+Applicants with [[pre-existing disabilities]](https://www.investopedia.com/terms/p/preexisting_condition.asp) are not permitted to obtain benefits.
 Placing a pre-existing limitation avoids the possibility of writing a policy that could not see premium payments from the high-risk applicants.
 3

 ## Waiver of Premium Rider Benefits